A graveyard simulator, a story of epitaphs, a tale of ghosts that haunt, a game with no goal— all valid descriptions of Boon Hill. Read more

 11 backers Limited (39 left of 50)

 At this amount you will get a physical video game box, instruction manual and OST.
 This is the only reward with a physical product, and only 50 will be made.
-If no one gets this one, I'll just keep them all myself.Estimated delivery:Add $15 USD to ship outside the US
+If no one gets this one, I'll just keep them all myself.Estimated delivery:Ships anywhere in the world

 At this amount, you will have my eternal gratitude, and in addition to the other rewards you will also get to have an object of your choosing dedicated to whomever you please.
 Things such as a bench, pagoda, fountain or other graveyardy thing.Estimated delivery: